Majority Vote for Distributed Differentially Private Sign Selection: Introduction

 \subsection{Related Works}

+Variable/sign selection and sparse parameter estimation have been fundamental problems in statistics.
+In recent years, significant efforts have been made to extend sparse learning/variable selection methods to a distributed setup.
+Several distributed algorithms, such as the distributed version of the proximal gradient method \citep{shi_ling_etal.2015tsp}, alternating direction method of multipliers \citep{boyd_etal.2011admm}, approximate Newton method \citep{wang_kolar_etal.2017}, and the Frank-Wolfe Algorithm \citep{bellet_liang_etal.2015} for sparse learning, have been proposed one after another.
+Moreover, in \cite{zhu_li_wang.2019}, the authors introduced the distributed Bayesian information criterion for variable selection.
+Furthermore, in \cite{battey2018distributed} and \cite{lee_liu_etal.2017}, the authors proposed aggregating local debiased Lasso estimators in one shot to achieve near-optimal statistical accuracy.
+On the contrary, our method directly aggregates local Lasso estimators (instead of debiased Lasso estimators) and achieves the near-optimal minimal signal strength condition, which is a novel contribution to the literature, despite privacy concerns.

-In the past decade, differential privacy has gained significant attention in the community of computer science and statistics.
-Many algorithms has been developed to deal with various of problems like empirical risk minimization \citep{bassily_smith_thakurta.2014}, principal component analysis \citep{dwork_talwar_etal.2014stoc}, demand learning \citep{chen_simchi_wang.2022, chen_miao_wang.2021arXiv} and deep learning \citep{bu2020deep}.
-Besides the framework of the classical differential privacy, several notions of privacy are proposed to adapt to different situations.
-For example group DP \citep{dwork_aaron.2014}, local DP \citep{wasserman_zhou.2010, duchi_jordan_wainwright.2018}, Gaussian DP \citep{dong_roth_su.2019}, concentrated DP \citep{bun_steinke.2016}, Rényi DP \citep{ilya.2017}, on-average KL-privacy \citep{wang_lei_fienberg.2016} and so on.
-In this paper, we put forward the notion of distributed group DP, which is tailored for the distributed setup.
-The group structure in a distributed system is predetermined.
-This is different from the group DP in \cite{dwork_aaron.2014}, where the DP is relative to arbitrary subgroups with a given size.
+In the past decade, differential privacy has gained significant attention in computer science and statistics.
+Many algorithms have been developed to deal with various problems, such as empirical risk minimization \citep{bassily_smith_thakurta.2014}, principal component analysis \citep{dwork_talwar_etal.2014stoc}, demand learning \citep{chen_simchi_wang.2022, chen_miao_wang.2021arXiv} and deep learning \citep{bu2020deep}.
+In addition to the classical differential privacy framework, several proposed privacy notions help adapt to different situations.
+For example, group DP \citep{dwork_aaron.2014}, local DP \citep{wasserman_zhou.2010, duchi_jordan_wainwright.2018}, Gaussian DP \citep{dong_roth_su.2019}, concentrated DP \citep{bun_steinke.2016}, R\'enyi DP \citep{ilya.2017}, and on-average KL-privacy \citep{wang_lei_fienberg.2016}.
+This study proposes the concept of distributed group DP, which is designed for distributed setup.
+The group structure in the distributed system is predetermined.
+This differs from the group DP in \cite{dwork_aaron.2014}, where the DP is relative to arbitrary subgroups of a given size.